m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 #### Upgrade the JRF database

 The Upgrade Assistant is for upgrading schemas in a JRF database.
-It will detect if any schema needs to be upgraded, then upgrade the schemas, and also upgrade the system-owned schema version table.
+It will detect if any schema needs to be upgraded, then upgrade the schemas and also upgrade the system-owned schema version table.

 If you have not yet deployed a WebLogic Server pod, see [Deploy the server pod](#deploy-a-weblogic-server-pod-attaching-a-persistent-volume).

-From the `pvhelper` pod:

-To discover all the command-line options.
+From the `pvhelper` pod, to discover all the command-line options:

 ```shell
 $ cd $ORACLE_HOME/oracle_common/upgrade/bin